-“Another injured lad told me about a Pilgrim Bandits trip to Canada he was going on [a 500-mile kayaking trip down the Yukon River] and invited me to come along.
+“Another injured lad told me about a Pilgrim Bandits trip to Canada, a 500-mile kayaking trip down the Yukon River, and invited me to come along.
 He told me all about a previous kayaking expedition he had been on in France.
 I hadn’t done anything like it since my injury, so I thought I’d try and get on it too.

-“The trip gave me so much confidence – I love camping, just being in the middle of nowhere and I didn’t think I could do that anymore, walking round on prosthetic legs.
-But the more [Pilgrim Bandits] trips I’ve gone on the more I’ve realised I can do.
+“The trip gave me so much confidence – I love camping, just being in the middle of nowhere and I didn’t think I could do that anymore, walking round on prosthetic legs, but the more Pilgrim Bandits trips I’ve gone on the more I’ve realised I can.
 If I haven’t got my legs on, I can still move around on the floor, although that’s not always great!
 I now go camping a lot.
-I took away a lot of confidence from the Canada trip and from that point onwards, I was hooked.”
+I took away a lot more confidence from the Canada trip and from that point onwards, I was hooked.”

 “It was different to all other trips I’ve been on, normally we are travelling from A to B, kayaking, cycling or trekking.
 This one was all about survival and we had some good fun – making a fire from scratch, sleeping in a snow hole where there was no electricity and no phone signal.
 We had to stay up to watch the fire – well, I did anyway!
 A highlight for me was plunging deep down into the ice”.